LOCAL GOVERNMENT

 Local government in England

-February 2024: In London and several metropolitan areas, England’s cities are led by elected Mayors, while all but 14 of the 296 local councils in England are run by a Council Leader elected by their fellow councillors.
-Since 2002 a number have been led by mayors elected directly by local voters.
-Most of the local authority elected mayors in England have responsibility for all local services, with two district council mayors responsible for only environment, planning and housing.
-In London and the mostly metropolitan area Combined Authorities, the Mayor is responsible for transport, economic development, skills and spatial planning, as well as other fields as devolved.
+May 2024: In London and several metropolitan areas, England’s cities are led by elected Mayors.
+At the same time, all but 13 of the 296 local councils in England are run by a Council Leader elected by their fellow councillors.
+Since 2002, many have been led by mayors elected directly by local voters.
+Most of the local authority-elected mayors in England have responsibility for all local services, with two district council mayors responsible for only environment, planning and housing.
+In London and the mostly metropolitan area Combined Authorities, the mayor is responsible for transport, economic development, skills and spatial planning, and other fields as devolved.
 All of England’s elected mayors were previously elected for four-year terms by the instant run-off Supplementary Vote, from 2023 this has been by a simple majority (‘First Past the Post’).
 There are no elected mayors in Scotland, Wales or Northern Ireland.

-Under the Local Government Act 2000, any local council in England can hold a referendum on the introduction of a directly elected mayor, either by citizen petition or council decision.
+As a result of the Local Government Act 2000, any local council in England can hold a referendum on the introduction of a directly elected mayor, either by citizen petition or council decision.
 Since the Local Government and Public Involvement in Health Act 2007, local councils have also been allowed to introduce the system without a referendum, so far only two, Leicester and Liverpool, have done so.
-A number of councils have abolished their elected mayoralties since 2009:
+Several councils have abolished their elected mayoralties since 2009.

-There have been four local by-elections for elected mayor posts since their England-wide introduction in 2002: North Tyneside in 2003 (Chris Morgan resignation over child sex images charges), Bedford in 2009 (Frank Branston death in office), Tower Hamlets in 2015 (Lutfur Rahman removal from office by election court) and Hackney in 2023 (Philip Glanville resignation due to association with child sex offender).
+There have been four local by-elections for elected mayor posts since their England-wide introduction in 2002: North Tyneside in 2003 (Chris Morgan’s resignation over child sex images charges), Bedford in 2009 (Frank Branston’s death in office), Tower Hamlets in 2015 (Lutfur Rahman removal from office by election court) and Hackney in 2023 (Philip Glanville resignation due to association with child sex offender).

 Local authorities where decisions were taken